AkshayKumarGoindani/HR_DAHSBOARD_USING_TABLEAU/README.md

 # HR_DAHSBOARD_USING_TABLEAU
-Power BI HR Analytical report contains a dashboard for analyzing and visualizing:
+Tableau HR Analytical report contains a dashboard for analyzing and visualizing:

 1- count of empl id
 2- Attrition